Justin Turner Player Props: Red Sox vs. Pirates

 - Turner hit .278 with 36 doubles, 13 home runs and 51 walks.

-- Among qualified hitters in MLB play last year, he ranked 29th in batting average, 33rd in on-base percentage, and 57th in slugging.
+- He ranked 29th in batting average, 33rd in on base percentage, and 57th in slugging among qualified hitters in MLB play last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.